top of page

 If you attended the 2024 workshop, you will recognize the structure of WGW25.
 Again, we will offer 40 classes, demonstrations, Make-n-Take classes, a plant clinic, and our ever-popular Marketplace where you can browse vendors’ booths for gardening tools, books, and décor, and have a cup of coffee and a snack at the 4-H booth.

 Our theme this year is “Focusing on our Priorities”.
 What are our priorities, you ask?
 Well, the Washington State Master Gardener Foundation has developed a set of nine priorities aimed at addressing environmental and horticulturally based challenges.
 The priorities are: climate change, clean water, water conservation, soil health, pollinators, local food, plant biodiversity, nearby nature, and wildfire preparedness.
-Learn more here: (Priorities | Master Gardener Program | Washington State University)
+Learn more here: (Priorities | Master Gardener Program | Washington State University) or click on the priorities below for more information.

 Many of the offered classes will support learning about these priorities and what we as gardeners can do to help meet the challenges.
 Look for the priority(ies) the class supports in the class descriptions on the website.